• Skip to main content

 READ: Celebrities are admitting they have depression, I am not alone

 Add that to the underhanded way depression makes me think about things and seeking help is often exceedingly hard.
 For me, it leads to concealing my depression and minimizing the impact episodes of depression have on my life.
-It’s all about me, but I know others are impacted by my depression.
+I know others are impacted by my depression, but I still think it is all about me.
 I sometimes do not deliver on promises.

 So, I will forge ahead, deciding how much energy I am willing to invest in getting these bills paid.